 system.users) or a valid session cookie (stored in

 system.web_sessions).
-The web interface, via an RPC, enables creation of a session cookie from a password (“login workflow”); it is also possible to create a cookie manually using the
+The web interface, via an RPC, enables creation of a session cookie from a password or an OIDC handshake (“login workflow”); it is also possible to create a cookie manually using the

 cockroach auth-session loginCLI.)

 - For RPCs between nodes, two-way TLS certificate validation.
 Only node-to-node certificates are accepted.

 - For RPC clients, TLS client certificate validation.

 - For SQL clients, depending to the connection origin and the

 username, according to the current HBA configuration (see below):

 - A password check against the hash stored in

 CockroachDB also supports OCSP for TLS certificate revocation.